Economic Freedom Fighters: Ideological criticisms

+Accusations of militarism and dictatorial practices

-Feminists and the National Union of Metalworkers of South Africa have criticised the party's militarism and "military command structure".
+In 2013, the National Union of Metalworkers of South Africa criticized the EFF's "military command structure" and its failure to clarify who should take ownership over nationalized sections of the economy.
 In April 2019, a former member of the EFF's central command, Thembinkosi Rawula, accused senior party leaders of dictatorial leadership practices.
-The EFF denied Rawula's accusation and stated that they would sue him for defamation as well as make the party's financials public.
-Despite sharing similar ideological roots, the South African Communist Party also condemned the party.
+The EFF denied Rawula's accusation and stated that it would sue him for defamation as well as make the party's financial information public.

-Allegations of fascism
+Allegations of fascism and misogyny

-Party practices in addition to its legacy of racial prejudice have been widely defined as "fascist"; with its leader Julius Malema, and the party's cult of personality surrounding him, compared to Benito Mussolini.
-South African academic Vishwas Satgar argues that the EFF is not comparable to fascist parties of the twentieth century but that it is instead a black neofacist party based on the ideologies of centralised state ownership and control, African nativism and "revenge politics"; and that its appeals to "race baiting, nativist nationalism, hypermasculinity, and disposition to violence are similar in these respects to the new fascisms rising in Europe, the United States, and India."
+The party's practices and racial views have been widely defined as "fascist" by journalists, commentators, academics, and other political parties.
+Some commentators have compared its leader Julius Malema, and the party's cult of personality surrounding him, to Adolf Hitler and Benito Mussolini.
+The ANC’s National Executive Committee has described the EFF as a "proto-fascist party run dictatorially".
+Gareth van Onselen, who worked for the Democratic Alliance for twelve years, accused the party of being "fascist" due to its legacy of racial prejudice in a 2018 article.
+In mid-June 2016, a group calling themselves "Anonymous Africa", claiming to be associated with the hacktivist group Anonymous, condemned the party and perpetrated a DDoS attack on the EFF's website, stating the reason to be the party's "nationalist socialist rhetoric".
+South African academic Vishwas Satgar has argued that the EFF is not comparable to fascist parties of the twentieth century, but that it is instead a black neo-fascist party based on the ideologies of centralized state ownership and control along with African nativism.
+According to Satgar, its appeals to "race baiting, nativist nationalism, hypermasculinity, and disposition to violence are similar in these respects to the new fascisms rising in Europe, the United States, and India."

-In mid-June 2016, a group calling themselves "Anonymous Africa", claiming to be associated with the hacktivist group Anonymous, condemned the party and perpetrated a DDoS attack on the EFF's website stating the reason for the attack was the party's "nationalist socialist rhetoric".
+The EFF's leader has been criticized in the media for the party's lack of focus on feminist politics and the prevalence of sexism and misogyny among leading members such as Malema.
+Feminists have argued that the party's militaristic language undermines its commitment to women's rights, while disaffected female party members have criticized the EFF for having a patriarchal power structure.